samman4/final-project/README.md

 ## Visualization: Mapping Climate Data Points

 We visualize the climate data points overlaid on the BC boundary to inspect their spatial distribution.
+Once the climate data is spatially formatted, we can overlay it on the BC boundary to validate its spatial alignment and ensure all points fall within the province's boundaries.

 ```{r}
 # Load required libraries